How to Protect Yourself from a Data Breach

 Freeze Your Credit

 If you have suspicions that your personal information may have been compromised, freezing your credit may be the best way you can protect yourself.
 Placing a freeze on your credit restricts access to your credit report, thus making it more difficult for identity thieves to open new credit accounts or loans in your name.
 You are able to temporarily lift or remove a credit freeze at any point in time if you need access.
-Visit the to learn more about freezing your credit.
+Visit the Federal Trade Commission website to learn more about freezing your credit.

 Update Your Passwords